 When it first appeared, this classic sports car didn’t even have a name.
 Before it was christened officially, it was known internally as “Il Mostro”—the monster—because of its strange design.
 From its launch in the 1960s through to modern times, it’s a car that’s pushed forward full throttle, with a current value that even most millionaires wouldn’t be able to justify.
 Discover the history behind Ferrari to learn more about the brand and the incredible supercars that followed in the 250 GTO footsteps.

 No self-respecting list of classic cars could be complete without mentioning the Jaguar E-Type.
 This iconic car has a history of its own that would still break some records nowadays, with impressive top speeds of 150 mph and a sleek design to match.

 Enzo Ferrari described the Jaguar as the most beautiful car in the world, and we’d be hard-pressed to disagree.
 Many of Jaguar’s future designs were inspired by the E-Type, from the body shape to the internal mechanisms and everything in between.
 It’s a classic car with a legacy that’s lived on arguably further than any other Jaguar in existence.

 The Porsche 911 is described as a nearly perfect classic sports car—because there’s always room for a little bit of improvement.
 A long-time staple of the classic car community, this universally loved vehicle takes plenty of prizes when it comes to impressive statistics.

 The design of this luxury supercar actually stemmed from the Volkswagen Beetle, as both were designed by the same person: Ferdinand Porsche.
-And, even nowadays, the 911 continues to take the record of being the most popular classic sports car in the world.
-All of those cars have all been produced in the same factory, in Stuttgart, Germany.
+And, even nowadays, the 911 continues to take the record of being the world’s most popular classic sports car.
+All of those cars have been produced in the same factory, in Stuttgart, Germany.